The World Thinks in Poetry

 Would our greatest soliloquys ever be superior

-To the circling flight of the bald eagle as it hunts at sunset
+to the circling flight of the bald eagle as it hunts at sunset

-Its wings painting poems on the dusk?
+its wings painting poems on the dusk?

 No – our soliloquys exist because the eagle exists.